 Making a Decision

 After leaving the showing, I had to make a decision: did I think this house was a great deal OR should I walk away?
-There were many things running through my mind at this point: my criteria, my goals for 2017, my social life, and my financial situation.
+There were many things running through my mind at this point: my criteria, my goals, my social life, and my financial situation.

 Lastly, I wanted to play the real estate game a little bit.
-I’m looking to work on my negotiation skills in 2017, and what better way to do that than to make an offer on a house!
+I was looking to work on my negotiation skills, and what better way to do that than to make an offer on a house!

 Old Habits Do Not Die Hard